-Several of the submissions received in response to the Draft Statement of Approach submitted that barriers to entry, and other structural characteristics that give rise to market failure, should be the primary focus of the reviews.27 The Commission considers that these factors identified by the ACCC form a strong basis upon which to assess the height of barriers to entry to the markets under review.
+In preparing the original Statement of Approach several stakeholders submitted that barriers to entry, and other structural characteristics that give rise to market failure, should be the primary focus of the reviews.
+The Commission considers that these factors identified by the ACCC form a strong basis upon which to assess the height of barriers to entry to the markets under review.
 However, the Commission is of the view that a comprehensive analysis requires consideration of market characteristics that go beyond barriers to entry, market shares and market concentration.
 While the Commission considers these factors are a strong starting point, the resulting analysis will be more robust if regard is had to a broader range of factors.